rmountjoy92/DashMachine/config_readme.md

 | resource        | Yes      | Url of whatever you want to ping                                | url               |

 ##### rest
+Make a call on a REST API and display the results as a jinja formatted string.
 ```ini
 [variable_name]
 platform = rest